 Helen Michael has nearly 30 years of experience representing policyholders in high-stakes insurance recovery disputes in all key coverage areas.
 These disputes include claims against companies and their corporate officers and directors involving alleged securities violations, breach of fiduciary duty and other corporate misconduct, professional liability claims, cyber liability claims, property damage and business interruption claims for losses arising out of hurricanes and other disasters, products liability, bodily injury and environmental claims arising from class action and other cases, claims involving violation of consumer protection statutes and other allegedly unfair trade practices, intellectual property claims, construction defect claims, employment practices liability claims, professional liability claims, and cyber liability claims.

 Helen’s work representing corporate policyholders has taken place in a variety of settings, including mediation, arbitration, trial, and appeal.
-Chambers USA reports that sources praise Helen as "a sensational litigator and an amazing brief writer," and as being “incredibly detail-oriented, tenacious and one of the hardest workers I've ever met.”
+Chambers USA reported that sources praise Helen as “a sensational litigator and an amazing brief writer,” and as being “incredibly detail-oriented, tenacious and one of the hardest workers I've ever met.”
 Chambers USA also notes that sources say “She's a fantastic strategist and can really see all sides of an issue and how the various components of a claim intersect.”

 Working closely with her clients to determine objectives, formulate effective strategies, and position disputes for the best outcomes, whether through negotiation, or at trial or on appeal, Helen has a proven track record of success.
 Among trial successes, Helen has secured jury verdicts awarding compensatory and exemplary damages to her policyholder clients in excess $400M.
 Among successes on appeal, she has obtained a ruling on a question of first impression reconfirming the breadth of insurers’ duty to defend class action cases.
 In total, Helen has assisted her clients in recovering more than a billion dollars in insurance proceeds.